MyPython101/MutationTesting/README.md

 ## Introduction:

+Mutation Testing is a test which expect lightly diffrent source code would create diffrent result.
+Another word to say is mutation testing is a fault-based testing technique where variations of a software program are subjected to the test dataset.
+This is done to determine the effectiveness of the test set in isolating the deviations.

-- Python packages that support mutation testing:
+## Python packages that support mutation testing:

   - mutation-waterfall 0.1.1: Python library for visualizing mutation landscape as waterfall diagram.
   - mutmut 2.4.0: Mutmut is a mutation testing system for Python, with a strong focus on ease of use.
   - mutpy 0.6.1: MutPy is a mutation testing tool for Python 3.3+ source code (no longer support).